-The deduction must be no more than 10% of the shop-worker’s gross pay on any one payday.
-This deduction can be made in addition to other lawful deductions which the employer is allowed to make.
+The deduction must be no more than 10% of the shop-worker’s gross pay on anyone payday.
+This deduction can be made in addition to other lawful deductions the employer is allowed to make.

-There is no limit to the amount of money that an employer can deduct in total from a shop-worker for missing cash or stock.
-The only limit is how much can be deducted on each pay day.
+There’s no limit to the amount of money that an employer can deduct in total from a shop-worker for missing cash or stock.
+The only limit is how much can be deducted on each payday.

 In these circumstances employers should consider: